nicksarantinoudis/roboracer_sw_stack/README.md

 It can be simply installed through `sudo apt install ros_hubmle_asio_cmake_module`

 ## Launch Files
-There are 4 useful `.launch` files which can be helful for testing
+There are 4 useful `.launch` files which can be used for testing

 1. `f1tenth_stack f1_tenth_gui.launch.py` -> Launches the control and sensors stack
 stack together with RViz in order to visualize the sensor input